timkphd/examples/mpi/mpi4py/install.md

 ```

 In the text below you will need "cd" to the directory contining the file report.py and replace "hpcapps" with a valid account number.
+Note that we use srun to get our interactive session and to start the application, not mpirun.

 ```
 cd ~/examples/mpi/mpi4py